Meet the Team

 Dr. Fergal O'Hagan

-Fergal is the Acting Director of Trent Online and is an Associate Professor in the Department of Psychology.
+Fergal is the Associate Dean (Acting) of Teaching & Learning at Trent, and is an Associate Professor in the Department of Psychology.
 Fergal’s cognate background is in Kinesiology, having completed his BSc at the University of Saskatchewan, MSc at McMaster and PhD at the University of Toronto.
 He instructs undergraduate and graduate level courses in statistics and undergraduate courses in behaviour modification, self-regulation, motivation and emotion and sport psychology as well as supervising undergraduate and graduate research students.
 Fergal researches course design and student qualities leading to success in undergraduate statistics.
 He is also involved in development and research into interventions directed at improving self-regulated learning among post-secondary students.
 Fergal enjoys all things rugby and is the mental skills coach for the Trent Men’s rugby team.

 Senior eLearning Designer | firstname.lastname@example.org